blackheaven/james-project/src/adr/0007-distributed-task-cancellation.md

 * We will add an EventHandler to broadcast the `CancelRequested` event to all the workers listening on a rabbitmq broadcasting exchange.

-* The `TaskManager` shouuld register to the exchange and will apply `cancel` on the `TaskManagerWorker` if the `Task` is waiting or in progress on it.
+* The `TaskManager` should register to the exchange and will apply `cancel` on the `TaskManagerWorker` if the `Task` is waiting or in progress on it.

 ## Consequences

-* The event bus is bound to RabbitMQ
+* The task manager's event system should be bound to the RabbitMQ exchange which publish the `TerminationEvent`s